Farmers’ Market Polenta with Fresh Corn + Tomatoes

 The concept spread like wildfire and the pans rapidly became available in ninety countries around the globe.
 In 2012 GreenPan became the leader in ceramic non-stick cookware and has been leading the pack ever since.

-I’m a big fan of ceramic.
+I’m a super big fan of ceramic.
 Here’s why!

 Ceramic non-stick is derived from natural materials, like sand.
 Guaranteeing that no toxins end up in your food even at high temperatures.
 Ever.